stephen-universe/stephen-universe/content/projects/vine-and-tap.md

 tools: Photoshop | Illustrator | InDesign

 ---
 ### **Highlight:**

 _I worked on this project as part of a team and my role consisted of **layout design** and **creating visual elements** to be used within the UI Design._

-* _This project was started and completed in 2013.
-I included this project in my portfolio, not to be seen as my best work but to show my progression as a designer over the years._
+_I included this project in my portfolio, not to be seen as my best work but to show my progression as a designer over the years.
+I also worked for the company as a **server and barback** but used the opportunity to take a leap of faith into a new career path._

-* _I also worked for the company as a **server and barback** but used the opportunity to take a leap of faith into a new career path._
+* _This project was started and completed in 2013._

 #### **Brief:**